"Surrounded by the natural beauty of Teesdale, this cosy Cottage for two is your perfect get-away to relax and recharge"

 A LITTLE BIT ABOUT US

 Welcome to our holiday cottage!
 Owl Cottage is a fabulously cosy, home from home quirky dales cottage dating back to 1863.
-Today it is fully managed, cleaned and maintained by owners, Claire and Mike McKeever.
+Today it is owned, fully managed, cleaned and maintained by us, Claire and Mike McKeever.
 We have sympathetically refurbished and styled Owl Cottage retaining plentiful original character and charm, complemented by an eclectic mix of vintage, up-cycled and high quality modern furnishings, making this just one of the reasons Owl Cottage in Middleton in Teesdale is your ideal getaway destination.

 Owl Cottage is idyllically positioned in a sublime spot just on the edge of the village of Middleton in Teesdale, in The Durham Dales, away from the hustle and bustle of village life, yet within a short walking distance of a wide range of village amenities.
 The village boasts a Co-op, dog friendly cafes, pubs, restaurants and an award winning fish and chip shop. chemist, craft and antique shop, book shop, butcher's and should you need one, a doctors surgery.

 This relatively undiscovered part of the North Pennines AONB makes Owl Cottage your perfect base if your passion is for the outdoors.
-Step outside the front door to acres of accessible countrysides, miles of quiet rural roads, an abundance of wildlife, flora and fauna and one of the best places in the UK to enjoy the dark skies.
+Step outside the front door to acres of accessible countryside, miles of quiet rural roads, an abundance of rare wildlife, flora and fauna and one of the best places in the UK to enjoy the dark skies.
 If you’re lucky, you may catch a glimpse of the northern lights.

 These are just some of the many reasons why you should make Owl Cottage in Middleton in Teesdale your next holiday destination, whether it’s to discover and explore, or just relax and absorb its peace and tranquility.
 But shush, don’t tell everyone or they’ll all want to come …